National College High Speed Rail – Birmingham

 Below: a real Eurostar train arrives at the Birmingham college

-These highly specialised colleges will contain workshops, classrooms, plus external teaching area containing railway tracks, masts and social space next to the canal.
+The highly specialised college will contain workshops, classrooms, plus external teaching area containing railway tracks, masts and social space next to the canal.
 It will equip thousands with world-class technical skills required to build, operate and maintain a railway, including a strong emphasis on practical and virtual learning.

 If you are interested in studying at either college, you can check out courses to apply for by visiting the college website.

-Clair Mowbray, Chief Executive, National College for High Speed Rail:
+Clair Mowbray, chief executive for the National College for High Speed Rail: “

 “The National College for High Speed Rail will help re-define what it means to be employed by the rail industry by attracting new people and providing the opportunity to create the diverse workforce that the industry aspires to.
 It is vital that we act now to ensure we have enough skilled people to build HS2 and the College will provide specialist vocational training for the next generation of engineers and apprentices.”